priscilafrondana/priscilafrondana/README.md

 - 👀 I’m interested in work a developer
 - 🌱 I’m currently learning programation logic and java
 - 💞️ I’m looking to collaborate on revolution
-- 📫 How to reach me pcfrondana@gmail.com
+- 📫 How to reach me linkedin priscila frondana

 <!---
 priscilafrondana/priscilafrondana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.